xTeeque/chatgpt-math-direction-fix/README.md

 3. Enable **Developer Mode**
 4. Click **"Load unpacked"** and select the folder containing the extension

-Once installed, visit [https://chatgpt.com](https://chatgpt.com), and enter a prompt like:
+Once installed, visit [https://chat.openai.com](https://chat.openai.com) or [https://chatgpt.com](https://chatgpt.com), and enter a prompt like:

 f: {1,2,…,10} → {a,b,…,n}